For Your Information

 "Yeah, well, Dudders' sense of style took a bad turn once Aunt Petunia stopped dressing him.
 Which, you would think was impossible…"

 Ron sighed.
-"I wish I knew what you were on about, because it sounds fantastic."
+"I wish I knew what you were on about, because it sounds brilliant."

 "It sort of was," Harry agreed.

-"I'll say this for the kid — he can take a punch.
-He was up and walking away sooner than I expected," Scott said.
+"I'll say this for the kid: he can take a punch.
+He was up and walking way sooner than I expected," Scott said.

 "That's good for him, since he's so punchable.
 He might get more out of life."